olaolumcpaul/frontend-personal-project/README.md

    • React Hooks: For managing local state in functional components (e.g., useState, useEffect).
    • LocalStorage: Used to persist user data (tasks) even after page reload.

-3. Why This Stack?

-I chose React for its component-based architecture, which allows the app to be scalable and modular.
-The use of React Hooks simplifies state management without needing complex tools like Redux.
-For persistence, LocalStorage was ideal as it keeps user data on the client side without needing a backend.
-HTML and CSS were natural choices for structuring and styling the app, while JavaScript enhances interactivity.

-4. What I Enjoyed

-I enjoyed building dynamic user interfaces with React, especially using Hooks for state management.
-It was rewarding to see how components re-render based on state changes, making the app feel responsive and real-time.
-I also enjoyed the CSS aspect, where I could experiment with responsive design, ensuring the app worked smoothly on mobile and desktop.

-5. What I Found Challenging

-One challenge was implementing the LocalStorage feature, ensuring tasks persist after page reload while syncing them with React’s state.
-Another tricky part was designing a clean yet functional interface that adapts to various screen sizes, as responsiveness required careful thought with CSS Flexbox and Grid.

-6. Link to Netlify App - https://67117189cfdb12c2f4749afe--radiant-sfogliatella-2ca49d.netlify.app/

 7. Key Features

     1. Task Creation and Management: